 - 4. Ok, you have turned the first screw by say 20 degrees in one direction.
-See if it has been a good move (T goes up and noise goes down).
-If YES, do a bit more in the same direction until an optimum is found and then you start to see the T decrease again.
-If NOT, go back to the original position, verify that the T recovers its previous value, then try 20deg in the other direction.
+See if it has been a good move (noise goes down and, for PT2, T goes up).
+If YES, do a bit more in the same direction until an optimum is found (and then, for PT2, you start to see the T decrease again).
+If NOT, go back to the original position, verify that the T and/or the noise recovers its previous value, then try 20deg in the other direction.
 If it's good continue, if not, go back. - 5.
-I repeat: although the changes in the 4K plate temperature are quite accurate indicators to tell if you you're doing good or not, the fundamental answer is given only by the noise traces!
+I repeat: although for PT2 the changes in the 4K plate temperature are quite accurate indicators to tell if you you're doing good or not, the fundamental answer is given only by the noise traces!
 So give a look at them as well, especially once you think the problem has been solved, to confirm that this is really the case! - 6.
-Now, there are different situations that might arise: - if the screw you have used didn't seem to have a big impact on T4Kplate and on the noise, put it back to its original position and proceed to the next one, repeating steps 3 to 6.

-- if the screw you touched has solved the PT noise problem and the weather is very good/some nice observations are ongoing, stop here and proceed to point 7. - if the weather is crappy or in any case there is no particular hurry, you can proceed to touch the other screws and optimize the position of each of them, repeating steps 3 to 6.
+Now, there are different situations that might arise: - if the screw you have used didn't seem to have a big impact on T4Kplate (in case of PT2) and on the noise (PT1 and PT2), put it back to its original position and proceed to the next one, repeating steps 3 to 6. - if the screw you touched has solved the PT noise problem and the weather is very good/some nice observations are ongoing, stop here and proceed to point 7. - if the weather is crappy or in any case there is no particular hurry, you can proceed to touch the other screws and optimize the position of each of them, repeating steps 3 to 6.
 This should probably lead to a better overall adjustment which, in turn, should grant a longer time before a potential new 'touch' of the PT is observed.
 Once all the screw's positions have been optimized, proceed to step 7. - 7.
 Once you consider that a good position has been found and it is time to give back the instrument to the observer, put back in place the nuts and tighten them by hand.
 You don't have to tighten them very hard, just enough so as to fix a bit the screws in their positions. - 8.
-Proceed to the final 'software' steps: - on the cryostat interface (you should have it on the black portable Mac), up on the left, where you had put '0: manual', put back '6: level attente'. - reopen the cryostat window. - using Camadia, recover the resonances. - reactivate the 'autotune' option of Camadia and give the green light for the start of observations.
+Proceed to the final 'software' steps: - on the cryostat interface (you should have it on the black portable Mac), up on the left, where you had put '0 : manual', put back '6 : level attente'. - reopen the cryostat window. - using Camadia, recover the resonances. - reactivate the 'autotune' option of Camadia and give the green light for the start of observations.